 One of the first things I look at when reviewing someone’s resume is the formatting.
 How does it present?
 Is it eye catching?
 Learning a few technical tips in Microsoft Word can save you time plus help the reader navigate their way through the information more readily.
 This post will show you how to add a Footer, plus how to add a Page Number within the Footer.
-My screen shots are taken from Microsoft Word 2007 but they follow the same method in later versions.
+My screen shots are taken from Microsoft Word 2016 but they follow the same method in earlier versions.

 Step 1 – Click the “Insert” toolbar at the top of the screen and choose “Footer”